FREE SHIPPING from the U.S.

 Why It Matters (Even in Infancy)

-Research shows that independent play helps children develop:
+Research shows that independent play supports several key areas of early development.

 🧠 Cognitive skills